Approaches to displaying data protection information in Citizen Space

 Organisations using Citizen Space choose different approaches to displaying data protection information and making sure respondents will see it, so we thought it might be useful to share some examples below.

-You can read the UK ICO's guidance on seeking consent from data subjects here (opens in new tab) - this will be particularly useful for organisations looking to comply with GDPR.
+You can read the UK ICO's guidance on seeking consent from data subjects here (opens in new tab).
+This will be particularly useful for organisations looking to comply with GDPR.

 Don't forget that in addition to the below content created by customers, each site has a privacy notice which is linked from the footer of every page in Citizen Space.